No. 36; Updated December 2014

 - Refusal to return to school and "clinging" behavior, including shadowing the mother or father around the house

-- Persistent fears related to the catastrophe (such as fears about being permanently separated from parents)
+- Continuing fears about the event (such as fears about being permanently separated from parents)

 - Sleep disturbances such as nightmares, screaming during sleep and bedwetting, persisting more than several days after the event